dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 * <xref:Microsoft.AspNetCore.Components.Routing.NavLinkMatch.All?displayProperty=nameWithType>: The <xref:Microsoft.AspNetCore.Components.Routing.NavLink> is active when it matches the entire current URL.
 * <xref:Microsoft.AspNetCore.Components.Routing.NavLinkMatch.Prefix?displayProperty=nameWithType> (*default*): The <xref:Microsoft.AspNetCore.Components.Routing.NavLink> is active when it matches any prefix of the current URL.

-In the preceding example, the Home <xref:Microsoft.AspNetCore.Components.Routing.NavLink> `href=""` matches the home URL and only receives the `active` CSS class at the app's default base path URL (for example, `https://localhost:5001/`).
-The second <xref:Microsoft.AspNetCore.Components.Routing.NavLink> receives the `active` class when the user visits any URL with a `component` prefix (for example, `https://localhost:5001/component` and `https://localhost:5001/component/another-segment`).
+In the preceding example, the Home <xref:Microsoft.AspNetCore.Components.Routing.NavLink> `href=""` matches the home URL and only receives the `active` CSS class at the app's default base path (`/`).
+The second <xref:Microsoft.AspNetCore.Components.Routing.NavLink> receives the `active` class when the user visits any URL with a `component` prefix (for example, `/component` and `/component/another-segment`).

 Additional <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component attributes are passed through to the rendered anchor tag.
 In the following example, the <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component includes the `target` attribute: